Festival of Lights (Lyon)

 The Festival of Lights (Fête des lumières, /fr/) in Lyon, France, is a popular event that originally aimed at expressing gratitude toward Mary, mother of Jesus, around December 8 of each year.
-This unique Lyonnaise tradition dictates that every house place candles along the outsides of all the windows to produce a spectacular effect throughout the streets.
+This Lyonnaise tradition dictates that every house place candles along the outsides of all the windows to produce a spectacular effect throughout the streets.
 The festival includes other activities based on light and usually lasts four days, with the peak of activity occurring on the 8th.
 The two main focal points of activity are typically the Basilica of Fourvière which is lit up in different colours, as well as the Place des Terreaux, which hosts a different light show each year.

 History

 Spared from plague

 The origins of the festival date to 1643 when Lyon was struck by plague.
 On September 8, 1643, the municipal councillors (échevins) promised to pay tribute to Mary if the town was spared.
 Ever since, a solemn procession makes its way to the Basilica of Fourvière on 8 December (the feast of the Immaculate Conception) to light candles and give offerings in the name of Mary.
 In part, the event thus commemorates the day Lyon was consecrated to the Virgin Mary.